JustBerkhout/nectar-cloud-lessons/Resources/merlokeypairs.md

 ## Why?
 Private Keys (ie. 1500+ character random character passwords) are incredibly hard to guess, even for incredibly powerful computers.

-Private Keys are equally hard to remember, so the must necessarily be a file.
+Private Keys are equally hard to remember, so they must necessarily be a file.

 **!!
 A file that you guard well!!**